According to the ClinicalKey User Guide, Section 3.6 Citations:

 How to work around this flaw:

 First, we recommend that you have a personal account in ClinicalKey This will allow you to save all your search results into your "Reading List."
-From your Reading list, here are the options for identifying these citations in alternate sources that are more friendly with RefWorks.

 For journal citations, search for these citations in Scopus.
 Scopus is primarily a journal citation database.
 You can use the Direct Export option within Scopus to easily send your search results into your EndNote account.
 To learn more about this option, see the Library's guide to Scopus